awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md

   }
 ```

-If you use `"%"` in the `"table-settings"` rules as shown, AWS DMS returns the exception following\.
+If you use `"%"` in the `"table-settings"` rules as shown, then AWS DMS returns the exception following\.

 ```
 Error in mapping rules.
 Rule with ruleId = x failed validation.
 Exact